-You do not have to be a registered member or have a member ID to take Youth Protection training.
+You do not have to be a registered member of the Boy Scouts of America to take Youth Protection training.

-To take Youth Protection training go toMyScouting.org and create an account.
+To take Youth Protection training go toMy.Scouting.org and create an account.
+You’ll receive an email notification with your account information, including a member ID/reference number.

 The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
 To maintain such an environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for theCub Scout, Boy Scout, and Venturing programs.